Talent-Mobility-Technologies/http2-kable/README.md

 a full featured HTTP client like Axios but, until Axios supports HTTP/2 on Node, this makes using HTTP/2 in Node apps a little easier.

+This is intended to work with Node 14 and up.

 ## Usage

 Import the `Kable` class into your Javascript or Typescript project where